sylvahh/atafrica-fe-assessment-api/README.md

-# atafrica-fe-assessment

-simple backend onboarding built with Express and sequelize

-**ATAfrica Frontend Assessment - Server Codebase**
+# ATAfrica Frontend Assessment - Server

 **Introduction:**
 Welcome to the ATAfrica Frontend Assessment Server Codebase.
 This NodeJS project serves as the backend for the landing page designed for a Nigerian RoboAdvisor.
 As a frontend developer, I aimed to create a robust and efficient server-side application aligned with the expectations for the Mid-level Front End Developer role at ATAfrica.